wise-team/steem-wise-core/README.md

 ***Wise platform*** *(planned)* — an alternative to the daemon, which allows a user to be a delegator without setting up the daemon (instead the daemon is operated by us).
 Wise platform is under development now.
 **Ruleset** — named set of rules under which specified voter can vote with the delegator's account.
 Ruleset has a name, has a voter defined and has zero or more rules specified.
 **Voteorder** — a request from the voter to the delegator to vote for a given post.
 Contains name of the ruleset, author and permlink of the post.

+## The WISE protocol

+Wise puts all of its data on Steem blockchain.
+There is no other way of exchanging messages.
+It uses a carefoully designed [protocol](https://github.com/noisy-witness/steem-wise-core/tree/master/src/protocol/versions), which has versioning enabled, and is already oriented for future development. (_[Here](https://github.com/noisy-witness/steem-wise-core/tree/master/src/protocol/versions/v2) you can find both typescript definitions and a JSON schema of the protocol._)

+Wise publishes the messages to the blockchain as `custom_json` operations.
+There are three types of messages that wise puts on the blockchain:

+- set_rules — allows a delegator to specify one or more sets of rules under which a voter can use voting power of the delegator.
+- send_voteorder — the voter asks the delegator's daemon to vote for a given post under specified set of rules (a ruleset)
+- confirm_vote — contains confirmation that the delegator voted for the post, or a rejection with a message why the voteorder was rejected (which rule was not fulfilled and why).

 Currently, it is used by the following tools: